Bridging Source Code and Bytecode for Smart Contract Vulnerability Detection via Dual-Perspective Cross-Modal Distillation: Method

 \subsubsection{Dual-Modality Pattern Extraction}

-Prior work \cite{liu2021interpretable_graph_expert_ame,sun2025mtvhunter} has primarily focused on extracting expert-defined vulnerability patterns from source code, typically encoding such patterns as one-hot vectors or heuristic scores.
-Our first insight is that source code is often not available in real scenarios, while prior research has largely lacked the design of corresponding expert vulnerability patterns for bytecode to supplement this gap.
-Source code and opcode (bytecode) often have great differences in structure and representation, and it is necessary to find the correspondence between the two.
-To this end, we summarized the existing source code patterns \cite{liu2021combining_expert_gnn,kalra2018zeus,luu2016making,jiang2018contractfuzzer} and designed new bytecode patterns for the corresponding three vulnerabilities.
+Prior work \cite{liu2021interpretable_graph_expert_ame,sun2025mtvhunter} extracts expert-defined vulnerability patterns from source code, typically encoding them as one-hot vectors or heuristic scores.
+Yet source code is often unavailable at deployment, and prior research has not defined corresponding patterns for bytecode.
+Because source code and opcode (bytecode) differ substantially in structure and representation, we cannot assume the two share ready-made annotations; we must establish the correspondence explicitly.
+To this end, we summarize existing source-code patterns \cite{liu2021combining_expert_gnn,kalra2018zeus,luu2016making,jiang2018contractfuzzer} and design new bytecode counterparts for the three target vulnerabilities.

-\paragraph{Reentrancy.} Reentrancy vulnerabilities arise when an external call allows the callee contract to recursively invoke the calling function before state updates are finalized.
+\paragraph{Reentrancy.} A reentrancy vulnerability arises when an external call (\texttt{call.value()}) allows the callee to re-enter the caller before its state update completes.
+We capture this through three sub-patterns---\emph{callValueInvocation}, \emph{balanceDeduction}, and \emph{enoughBalance}---which respectively mark the external call site, the subsequent balance update, and the balance-sufficiency precondition, in both source and bytecode.
+Their exact node-level criteria are listed in Table~\ref{tab:Expert-Sub-patterns}.

-To capture this vulnerability, we introduce and design three sub-patterns.
-The first, \emph{callValueInvocation}, identifies explicit calls to \texttt{call.value()} in source code, and their bytecode counterparts as blocks containing the \texttt{CALL} opcode and related parameter push instructions.
-The second, \emph{balanceDeduction}, verifies whether the sender's balance is updated after external transfer.
-In source code, this corresponds to variable updates following \texttt{call.value()}, while in bytecode, it requires that an \texttt{SSTORE} follows \texttt{CALL} to update the relevant storage slot.
-The third, \emph{enoughBalance}, checks for precondition enforcement ensuring sufficient balance before transfer, reflected in source code via conditional statements and in bytecode via comparison operations such as \texttt{LT}, \texttt{GT} followed by \texttt{JUMPI}.

-\paragraph{Timestamp Dependence.} This vulnerability type stems from contracts that rely on block timestamps or block numbers to drive sensitive control flows.
+\paragraph{Timestamp Dependence.} This vulnerability stems from contracts that rely on block timestamps or block numbers to drive sensitive control flow.
+Our three sub-patterns---\emph{timestampInvocation}, \emph{timestampAssign}, and \emph{timestampContamination}---mark the timestamp access, its assignment to a variable, and its propagation into a condition, respectively, in both modalities.
+Node-level criteria are given in Table~\ref{tab:Expert-Sub-patterns}.